Petco Breach

 • Phishing scams using realistic personal details

-Exposed data can remain exploitable for years.
+Exposed data can be abused for years or longer.

 • Monitor financial and online accounts